dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/docs/large_todos.md

 Optimization of inflation methods is more likely to be achieved using a generic system than a specialized one.

 Further, this ORM can be used to implement an object cache, where hydrated objects are kept in ram, subject to memory pressure, further enhancing performance.

+Crush should cache its results, so calling multiple times on the same object only loads the cpu initially.